Ahmad-A0/Inversity-SnapSwap/README.md

-# SmartSwap - Your Nutrition Companion
+# SnapSwap

+Submission for Inversity Burgers to Broccli NESTA Challenge

 ## Overview

-SmartSwap is a web application designed to help users analyze their meals, estimate nutritional values, and suggest healthier alternatives.
+SnapSwap is a prototype web application designed to help users analyze their meals, estimate nutritional values, and suggest healthier alternatives.
 The app leverages AI to provide detailed insights and recommendations based on uploaded images of meals.

 ## Features